netgen/NetgenOpenGraphBundle/Resources/doc/USAGE.md

 ## Implementing your own handlers

+### Creating a tagged service

+All handlers (even the built in ones) are full blown services, so you can require any dependencies you need.
+To register a handler in the container and have it loaded automatically, you need to tag it with `netgen_open_graph.meta_tag_handler` tag.
+See sections below to check out the examples of tagged services.

 ### Generic handlers

 If provided handlers are not enough for you, you can implement your own.
-Handlers are full blown services, so you can require any dependencies you need.
 To properly define the handler, you need to implement `Netgen\Bundle\OpenGraphBundle\Handler\HandlerInterface` interface, which defines one method `getMetaTags`.

 However, implementing this interface won't give you access to the `Content` object by default.
 In some cases this will be enough, but for the most of the use cases, you will want to have access to it.
 In that case, you